 Workplace Shootings Safety Talk

 Workplace violence occurs all too often in the United States.
 Workplace violence is defined as any threat, disruptive behaviors, intimidation, physical aggression, or act of violence in the workplace including homicide.
-Homicide in the workplace is currently the fourth leading cause of death on the job.
-In 2014 alone, there were 409 deaths on the job due to homicide.
-Workplace shootings are the number one cause of workplace homicides.
+Homicide in the workplace is a top cause of death in the workplace each year.
+This safety talk discusses workplace shootings and how to respond to an active shooter situation.

 Workplace Shooting Statistics in the United States

 The Bureau of Labor Statistics tracks homicide statistics in U.S. workplaces.
-According to the BLS, there were 1,756 homicides in the workplace between 2011 and 2014.
-Intentional shootings were responsible for 1,375 of those deaths, over 78%.
+According to the BLS, there were 453 victims of workplace homicide in 2018.
+Over 350 of these homicides were due to shootings.
 While these deaths represent a relatively small number of all workplace fatalities in the United States, it is still important to take this type of incident seriously at your workplace.

 How to Respond During an Active Shooter Situation